-$RC = max \{CMV - VM - NICA; 0\}$
+$$RC = max \{CMV - VM - NICA; 0\}$$

-- 1) CMV: Net current market value of derivatives transactions in the netting set. - 2) VM: Volatility-adjusted value of net variation margin received from and posted to the counterparty after applying the volatility factors in accordance with Article 61 and Article 62 of these Rules. - 3) NICA: Volatility-adjusted value of net independent collateral amount received from and posted to the counterparty after applying the volatility factors in accordance with Article 61 and Article 62 of these Rules. - b) The current market value for a derivatives transaction must be its current market price if it is regularly traded on the market, or its present value if it is not regularly traded on the market and its current market price is not available.
-The present value of a derivatives transaction must be calculated using current market interest rates and exchange rates for the currencies and maturities of the transaction. - c) The NICA excludes collateral posted to the counterparty that is held in a bankruptcyremote manner. - d) The VM and NICA should not include the same collateral at the same time.
+- 1) CMV: Net current market value of derivatives transactions in the netting set. - 2) VM: Volatility-adjusted value of net variation margin received from and posted to the counterparty. - 3) NICA: Volatility-adjusted value of net independent collateral amount received from and posted to the counterparty other than the variation margin or the collateral posted to the counterparty and held in a bankruptcy-remote manner. - b) The current market value for a derivatives transaction must be its current market price if it is regularly traded on the exchange or its present value if it is not regularly traded on the exchange and its current market price is not available.
+The present value of a derivatives transaction must be calculated using current market interest rates and exchange rates for the currencies and maturities of the transaction.